A whitepaper for AI engineers

 Pro+: $249 / month, includes graph.

-An open-source framework plus a commercial managed platform (LlamaCloud) for parsing, extracting, and indexing documents into retrievable form.
-The most mature ingestion and extraction pipeline in the open ecosystem, with 160+ data source connectors via LlamaHub.
-Teams that need industrial-grade document parsing and structured extraction as the foundation of their context layer, particularly for document-heavy domains (legal, financial, scientific).
-Framework: free, MIT licensed.
+Open-source framework plus LlamaCloud managed platform for parsing, extracting, and indexing documents.
+The most mature ingestion pipeline in the open ecosystem, with 160+ data-source connectors via LlamaHub.
+Teams that need industrial-grade document parsing and structured extraction as the foundation of a context layer, especially in document-heavy domains (legal, financial, scientific).
+Framework: free, MIT.

 A few notes on the table that do not fit cleanly into cells.